Pictured above is artist Charlotte Beck developing cyanotype prints for her Recology artist-in-residence showcase on Jan. 24-25.

 To make the prints, Beck created transparencies of images she scavenged.
 She placed them onto a paper that had been coated with a light-sensitive material.
 Next, she exposed the paper to light for about 10 minutes.
 After that, she washed the prints in a bath of water and hydrogen peroxide, which turned the light-exposed area a rich Prussian blue.

-One image Beck used in a cyanotype came from a catalogue of Dutch flower bulbs.
+One image Beck used in cyanotype came from a catalog of Dutch flower bulbs.
 “I was looking through the illustrations and it reminded me of Anna Atkins, one of the first female photographers to use the cyanotype process to document botanical specimens.
 I wanted to play off that a bit,” Beck said.

 A diagram found in a book on Kabbalistic numerology inspired another print.
 “I liked the way it played off the history of the cyanotype process,” she said.
 “Before Anna Atkins, it was just for blueprints, and in a way, the numerology diagrams are blueprints of people’s consciousness.”